buildanetwork/azure-data-engineering/Stream Data into Synapse using Databricks.md

 ### 2. Create a destination table (sink) in the Synapse Dedicated SQL Pool

-Run the code below on Azure Synapse Studio, this will create the destination table that will store the data collected and processed from the coincap API.
+Run the SQL code below on Azure Synapse Studio, this will create the destination table that will store the data collected and processed from the coincap API.

 ```
 CREATE TABLE assets.asset_statistics_history_v3